mwat56/Nele/README.md

 The `datadir`/`img/` directory can be used to store, well, _images_ to which you then can link in your articles.
 You can put there whatever images you like either from the command-line or by using the system's `/si` URL.

-Additionally any page preview images are stored here (if use set the `pageView` INI- or commandline-option to `true`).
+Additionally any page preview/screenshot images are stored here (if set the `Screenshot` INI- or commandline-option to `true`).

 ### Postings